Bridging the Gulf of Envisioning: Cognitive Design Challenges in LLM Interfaces: Discussion

 \subsection{Limitations and Future Work}

-Of course, LLMs have changed the game for AIs, and they already have a wildly diverging portfolio of application.
-They make clear the fact that much of human behavior is rote, standardized, and repetitive.
+Of course, LLMs have been game-changing for AI, and have launched a wildly diverging portfolio of applications.
+They evidence the fact that much of everyday human task performance is rote, standardized, and repetitive.
 Strong patterns across the text database reveal how little originality exists in the accumulated human text products available in digital form.
-It is quite possible that the deep cognitive processing proposed here as a means of probing LLMs to produce output more similar to desired outcomes is much more rare.
-However, its value when it does occur suggests it is well worth developing models of the cognitive processes shared across tasks.
+It is quite possible that the deep cognitive processing proposed here as a means of probing LLMs to produce output more similar to desired human outcomes is rare.
+However, its value when it does occur suggests it is well worth developing models of the cognitive processes shared across cognitive tasks.

-Another limitation is the obvious differences among people in their ability to identify intentions from goals.
-Divergent thinking is a minor part of academic training across the school curriculum where converging on a single correct answer dominates learning.
-People show major differences in ability to solve open-ended problems and complete generative tasks, potentially attributable to differences in cognitive capacities including memory but also in imagination.
-A common test of creativity, the unusual uses test, asks for different ways to use a common object such as a brick.
+Another limitation of our model is the obvious differences among people in their ability to identify intentions from goals.
+Divergent thinking ~\cite{guilford1956structure} is a minor part of academic training across the school curriculum, whereas converging on a single correct answer dominates learning.
+People show major differences in their ability to solve open-ended problems and complete generative tasks, potentially attributable to differences in cognitive capacities, including memory but also imagination.
+A common test of creativity, the unusual uses test, asks for different ways to use a common object, such as a brick~\cite{guilford1956structure}.
 People often fixate on functions such as using the brick as a weight, and generate uses like an anchor, paperweight, and balloon holder.
 Less often, they identify unusual functions, such as using its material as a dye for crayons or lipstick.
-Perhaps using human minds as the ''key`` limits solutions to only those generated by the human mind.
-While the LLMs are currently making use of the text-based products of human minds, it is possible that future systems will encode different forms of data not as dependent on goals and intentions.
-Further, more systems with corpuses combining products of humans and AIs may more further away from cognitive models as explanations of links between input and output.
+Perhaps using human minds as the ``key'' limits solutions to only those generated by the human mind.
+While the LLMs are currently making use of the text-based products of human minds, it is possible that future systems will encode different forms of data less dependent on human goals and intentions and more content generated by AI models.
+Further, more systems with corpora combining products of humans and AIs may diverge further away from cognitive models as explanations of links between input and output.